-- (a) First, tThe vocational counselor must perform a job analysis to determine if the job is within the worker's capacities.
-The insurer must submit the job analysis to the attending physician if there is any question about the appropriateness of the job. - (b) The evaluation should normally be no less than five hours daily for four consecutive days and should normally last no longer than 30 days. - (c) The evaluation does not establish any employer-employee relationship. - (d) A written report must evaluate the worker 's performance in the areas originally identified for assessment. - (4) Situational assessment is a procedure that evaluates a worker's aptitude or work behavior in a particular learning or work setting.
-It may focus on a worker's overall vocational functioning or answer specific questions about certain types of work behaviors.
+- (a) The counselor must perform a job analysis to determine if the job is within the worker's capacities.
+The insurer must submit the job analysis to the attending physician if there is any question about the appropriateness of the job. - (b) The evaluation should normally be no less than five hours daily for four consecutive days and should normally last no longer than 30 days. - (c) The evaluation does not establish any employer-employee relationship. - (d) A written report must evaluate the worker's performance in the areas originally identified for assessment.

-- (a) The situational assessment requires these steps: planning and scheduling observations; observing, describing and recording work behaviors; organizing, analyzing and interpreting data; and synthesizing data including behavioral data from other pertinent sources. - (b) The assessment should normally be no less than five hours daily for four consecutive days and should normally last no longer than 30 days. - (5) Work adjustment is work-related activities that assist workers in understanding the meaning, value, and demands of work.
-It may include the assistance of a job coach. - (6) Job analysis is a detailed description of the physical and other demands of a job based on direct observation of the job. - (47) Labor market search. - (a) A labor market search is obtained from direct contact with employers, other actual labor market information, or from other surveys completed within 90 days of the report date - (ba) A labor market search is needed when standard labor market reference materials do not have adequate information upon which to base a decision, or there are questions about a worker 's specific limitations, training, and skills, that must be addressed with employers to determine if a reasonable labor market exists. - (cb) The person providing the information must have hiring responsibility or direct knowledge of the job 's requirements; and the job must exist at the firm contacted. - (de) The labor market search report must include, but is not limited to: - (A) the dDate of contact; - (B) #Firm name, address, and telephone number; - (C) nName and title of person contacted; - (D) the qQualifications of persons recently hired; - (E) pPhysical requirements; - (F) wWages paid; - (G) eCondition of hire (full-time, part-time, seasonal, temporary); - (H) dDate and number of last hire(s); and - (I) aAvailable and anticipated openings. - (ed) Specific openings found in the course of a labor market search are not, in themselves, proof a reasonable labor market exists.
+(4) Labor market search.

+- (a) A labor market search is obtained from direct contact with employers, other actual labor market information, or from other surveys completed within 90 days of the report date. - (b) A labor market search is needed when standard labor market reference materials do not have adequate information upon which to base a decision, or there are questions about a worker's specific limitations, training, and skills that must be addressed with employers to determine if a reasonable labor market exists. - (c) The person providing the information must have hiring responsibility or direct knowledge of the job's requirements and the job must exist at the firm contacted. - (d) The labor market search report must include, but is not limited to: - (A) Date of contact; - (B) Firm name, address, and telephone number; - (C) Name and title of person contacted; - (D) Qualifications of persons recently hired; - (E) Physical requirements; - (F) Wages paid; - (G) Condition of hire (full-time, part-time, seasonal, temporary); - (H) Date and number of last hire(s); and

+- (I) Available and anticipated openings. - (e) Specific openings found in the course of a labor market search are not, in themselves, proof a reasonable labor market exists.